-Publishers will license content to dozens, if not hundreds of organisations and providing access to large numbers of customers is a challenge.
+Publishers will license content to dozens, if not hundreds of organizations and providing access to large numbers of customers is a challenge.
 It’s true that IP authentication can provide an easy solution, but other than the obvious security and remote-access concerns, access can be broken if changes are made on either side – not to mention dynamic IP addresses that raise an entirely new challenge.

 Federations provide a robust and secure alternative to this approach.
-Once a publisher has integrated with SAML they can ‘join’ a Federation, like OpenAthens, and make their content available to every organisation in that Federation.
+Once a publisher has integrated with SAML they can ‘join’ a Federation, like OpenAthens, and make their content available to every organization in that Federation.

 So long as the publisher and their customer are in the same Federation, access can be granted easily via email, no technical integration is required.
 This means you can provide secure SSO to multiple customers with a single solution, such as OpenAthens Keystone – our SAML service for publishers.

 The tricky bit…